 Opening a medical practice in Australia is a big decision.
 There’s a lot to consider, especially if you want to set up a general practice, or if you’re planning on expanding beyond a small clinic at some stage.
-However, it can be incredibly rewarding and might be just the thing to take your career to the next level.
-If you’re ready to take the plunge and create something great, congrats!
+However, it can be incredibly rewarding and lucrative.
+If you’re ready to take the plunge and create something great, welcome aboard.
 You’re in for a whole new world of learning.

 1. Plan your Business